 On the way up, you’ll get a great view of Lake Louise and pass Mirror Lake and the Big and Little Beehive mountains.

 Once you reach Lake Agnes and snap a few photos, have some coffee and cake at the quaint lakeside teahouse.
 You can then continue around part of the lake, get closer to the Little and Big Beehive, or onto the Plain of Six Glaciers trail to another tea house (Go on, after doing two hikes, you deserve a second slice of cake!)

 Only a few kilometres from Banff is Lake Minnewanka.
 There’s a trail leading around the lake or you can do boat tours in the summer.
 It can get pretty crowded here but even in summer you can enjoy a peaceful walk around the lake if you get there early around 8am.

 From Banff, it’s a short drive over to Sulphur Mountain.
 You can hike Sulphur Mountain or take the gondola up.

 If you hike up Sulphur Mountain and get to the gondola by 11am, it’s a free trip down.
 Totally worth it.
 The gondola is $A42 return, or $A21 down if you don’t make it up by 11am.

 The 5.5km hike up is a switchback path with a steady incline.
 The mountain gets steadily steeper as you near the summit and it will take you about 90 minutes to reach the top.
 The hike starts from the right of the base gondola station.
 Once you’ve reached the top, head over to the lookout point for a view over six mountains and the Bow Valley.

-After a hike, relax at the Upper Hot Springs across the road.
+After giving your legs a workout, why not relax at the Upper Hot Springs across the road from the start of the Sulphur Mountain trailhead.
 There’s a large outdoor thermal pool at the complex and it’s a relaxing way to spend an hour or so.
 The pool temperature sits around 37-40 degrees year round.